Causal inference with misspecified exposure mappings: separating definitions and assumptions: Misspecified exposures

 \subsection{Exposures}

 The potential outcomes contain all causal information pertaining to the treatments, and any causal quantity can be expressed solely using them.
-However, definitions of such causal quantities may be complex, and it is often difficult to formulate effects that are relevant for theory or policy.
-Even when experimenters succeed in formulate relevant effects, readers often find it difficult to interpret such intricate effects.

-Exposures and exposure mappings are used to make the definitions more intuitive.
-The idea is that sets of treatments often share similar causal interpretations, and the purpose of an exposure mapping is to encode this information.
-Two assignment vectors are mapped to the same exposure if they are deemed similar.
-In this way, the exposures are no more than labels on subsets of $\zall$ that have the same causal interpretation.
+However, definitions of such causal quantities may be complex, and it is often difficult to formulate relevant and interesting effects when one is working with $2^n$ distinct potential outcomes for each unit.
+Exposures and exposure mappings are used to make the definitions more interpretable and intuitive.
+The idea is that different assignment vectors often share a similar interpretation.
+For example, in the illustration in Section~\ref{sec:illustration}, having a treated hot-spot street at a distance of 50 meters might have the same causal interpretation as a treated street at 75 meters.
+The purpose of an exposure mapping is to encode this type of similarity.
+In particular, two assignment vectors are mapped to the same exposure if they are deemed similar with respect to the application at hand.
+The exposures can therefore be seen as nothing more than labels on subsets of $\zall$ that have the same or similar interpretation.

-To state this formally, consider a set of exposure labels indexed by $\exall \subseteq \Naturals$.
-The exposure mapping is then a function $\exmsi \colon \zall \to \exall$ for each unit that maps from all possible assignments to the exposures.
-The exposure of unit $i$ is $\exmiz$ when the treatments are assigned according to $\z$.
-If $\exmiz = \exmi{\z'}$, then $\z$ has a similar causal interpretation as $\z'$ with respect to unit $i$.
-For example, in a vaccine study, one exposure $\exea \in \exall$ could be that 75\% of unit $i$'s neighbors are vaccinated.
-In this case, if $\exmiz = \exmi{\z'} = \exea$ for two assignments $\z$ and $\z'$, then 75\% of the unit's neighbors are vaccinated under both assignments, but it may be different units being vaccinated.
+To state this formally, consider a set of exposure labels indexed by $\exall \subset \Naturals$.
+An exposure mapping is then a function $\exmsi \colon \zall \to \exall$ for each unit that maps from all possible assignments to the exposures.
+The exposure of unit $i$ is $\exmiz$ when the treatment assignments are $\z$.
+If $\exmiz = \exmi{\z'}$, then $\z$ has a similar interpretation as $\z'$ with respect to unit $i$.
 The realized exposure is a random variable because the treatments are randomly assigned.
-Let $\exoi = \exmi{\Z}$ denote the realized exposure for unit $i$, and let $\preie = \Pr{\exoi = \exe}$ be its marginal distribution.
-A positivity assumption will initially be made on the distribution of $\exoi$.
-This is later relaxed in Section~\ref{sec:lack-positivity}.
+Let $\exoi = \exmi{\Z}$ denote the realized exposure for unit $i$, and let $\preie = \Pr{\exoi = \exe}$ describe its marginal distribution.